 2. Church of the Saviour on Spilled Blood

 This church is amazing from the outside (even though they sometimes cover the domes for restoration), but I really recommend going inside as well.
-The walls are covered in mosaics, and it is the biggest surface in the world.
+The walls are covered in mosaics.
 It is absolutely breathtaking, and I’m not the biggest fan of mosaics to begin with, so trust me!

 3. Ballet at the Mariinsky Theatre

 This might actually be the best thing that I did in Saint Petersburg during the whole month I was there.
 Yes, the museums and churches are awesome, but this is definitely a unique experience that I didn’t even think I would love that much: I went to see two ballets at the Mariinsky Theatre.
 The first one was The Swan Lake, and the second one was Anna Karenina.

 This spectacular opera and ballet theatre is divided into two buildings: the “old” one with its typical green-and-white-cake look and magnificent interior, and the conveniently named “Mariinsky II”, with a more modern architecture.
 I was lucky enough to be able to see both, as The Swan Lake was in the first one and Anna Karenina the second one.
 This offered two very different and unique experiences that I would recommend to everyone.